Hooded crow: Nesting

-Nesting occurs later in colder regions: mid-May to mid-June in northwest Russia, Shetland, and the Faroe Islands, and late February in the Persian Gulf region.
-In warmer parts of the European Archipelago, the clutch is laid in April.
+Nesting occurs later in colder regions; mid-May to mid-June in northwest Russia, Shetland, and the Faroe Islands, and late February in the Persian Gulf region.
+In warmer parts of Europe, the clutch is laid in April.
 The bulky stick nest is normally placed in a tall tree, but cliff ledges, old buildings, and pylons may be used.
 Nests are occasionally placed on or near the ground.
 The nest resembles that of the carrion crow, but on the coast, seaweed is often interwoven in the structure, and animal bones and wire are also frequently incorporated.
 The four to six brown-speckled blue eggs are 4.3 × 3.0 cm in size and weigh 19.8 g, of which 6% is shell.
 The altricial young are incubated for 17–19 days by the female alone, that is fed by the male.
 They fledge after 32 to 36 days.
 Incubating females have been reported to obtain most of their own food and later that for their young.

 The typical lifespan is unknown, but that of the carrion crow is four years.
 The maximum recorded age for a hooded crow is 16 years, and 9 months.

 This species is a secondary host of the parasitic great spotted cuckoo, the European magpie being the preferred host.
 However, in areas where the latter species is absent, such as Israel and Egypt, the hooded crow becomes the normal corvid host.

 This species, like its relative, is regularly killed by farmers and on grouse estates.
 In County Cork, Ireland, the county's gun clubs shot over 23,000 hooded crows in two years in the early 1980s.
+Since 1981, they have been protected under the Wildlife and Countryside Act, meaning it is illegal to knowingly kill, injure, or capture them.